• Skip to primary navigation

 Add salt to your chicken and set it aside.
 Adjust the salt to taste, keeping in mind that if you use kosher chicken, it will already be salted, so go easy on how much you add.

-Heat vegetable oil in a large stock pot, then add chicken and cook until it’s lightly browned on all sides, about 3-4 minutes per side.
-Remove chicken from pan and set it aside.
+Heat vegetable oil in a large stock pot, add the chicken and cook until it’s lightly browned on all sides, about 3-4 minutes per side.
+Remove the chicken from the pan and set it aside.

 Add the carrots and celery to your pot and cook until slightly softened.
-Add the lightly browned chicken back into the pot along with 8 cups of water.
-Bring mixture to a boil, lower heat, cover and simmer broth for 2 or more hours.
+Add the lightly browned chicken to the pot with 8 cups of water.
+Bring mixture to a boil, lower heat, cover, and simmer the broth for 2 or more hours.
 Skim the fat off the top, if any, as you go along.
 The broth will have a stronger chicken taste the longer you simmer it with the chicken pieces.

 How to Make Matzo Balls

-Now you’re ready to make your matzo balls, and they come together fast!
+Now you’re ready to make your matzo balls, which come together fast!

 Start by gathering up the following ingredients: